Most local bar’s have smoking areas as NI is smoke free indoors since 2006. Check out Visit Belfast’s list of popular Pubs and Clubs here

 - Harp Bar – Independent draught beers, an extensive whiskey library and live music every night!

-- John Hewitt – Traditional Irish bar featuring traditional Irish music
+- John Hewitt – Traditional Irish bar featuring traditional Irish music, owned by The Belfast Unemployed Resource Centre

-- The MAC – The NATIVE bar serves the most popular locally brewed and distilled beers, cider and spirits
+- The MAC – MAC Cafe bar serves the most popular locally brewed and distilled beers, cider and spirits

 - The National & Sixty6 – Stylish and downright sharp, sixty6 is situated above The National Grande Café and features three floors of “fabulous”!
 It has a 4th floor club, a luxurious 50s themed ‘downtime’ drinking lounge, a chic rooftop and an intimate cocktail bar, all under one decadent roof!